-- a) safety stirrups, including toe stoppers, are permitted - b) lock in stirrups, stirrup tie downs and magnetised stirrups are not permitted - c) stirrups must have closed branches, and no attachments.
+- a) must be black or silver or same colour as the rider's boots - b) safety stirrups, including toe stoppers, are permitted - c) lock in stirrups, stirrup tie downs and magnetised stirrups are not permitted - d) stirrups must have closed branches, and no attachments.
 The foot must not be fully enclosed and must in no way be attached to the stirrups (for example with magnets).
-Safety stirrups may have an opening on the outside branch - d) in the interests of safety, the stirrup iron and the stirrup leather must hang freely from the bar of the saddle on the outside of the flap (this also applies to safety stirrups).
+Safety stirrups may have an opening on the outside branch - e) in the interests of safety, the stirrup iron and the stirrup leather must hang freely from the bar of the saddle on the outside of the flap (this also applies to safety stirrups).
 The rider must not directly or indirectly tie any part of their body to the saddle or stirrup